I’LL GET YOU – if it’s the last thing I do!

 In relatively healthy families it most often shows up as contrariness – constant disagreements with parental mores & points of view.
 Anger at family restrictions is a way to form necessary boundaries.

-If allowed to run it’s course, young people will eventually settle into a way of life that suits them & may actually end up agreeing with the family in some basic respects.
+If allowed to run it’s course, young people will eventually settle into a way of life that suits themself & may actually end up agreeing with the family in some basic respects.

 • However, in dysfunctional/ abusive families, any disagreement is seen as a threat to the whole fabric of the system (see Family Mobile)

 As adults – Rebellious anger is most often directed at any form of authority – being sullen & withdrawn or openly defiant, joining up with other unhappy peers, & show up in all kinds of anti-social behavior.
-It’s projected rage onto others which we feel about our family’s incompetence, neglect & abuse.
+It’s rage that’s projected onto others which we deny feeling about our family’s neglect incompetence, & many forms of abuse.

 Anger + Violence = REVENGE